-Because of the Many Glacier Road construction planned for 2020, in our last post we promised to create a dream Glacier National Park vacation itinerary for all you planners out there.
+Because of the Many Glacier Road construction planned for 2021, we promised to create a dream Glacier National Park vacation itinerary for all you planners out there.
 We’re planners, too.
 We get you.

 Hey, construction happens, and we’re all for preserving and protecting our park!
 Many of us at Glacier Guides and Montana Raft have spent our lives exploring Glacier National Park, and we haven’t run out of new trips to plan, so we promise you that this construction won’t ruin your trip if you don’t let it.

 Note: This particular dream Glacier National Park vacation proposal is based out of West Glacier.
-It does not include the Many Glacier valley, which will see significant road construction and delays in summer 2020.
+It does not include the Many Glacier valley, which will see significant road construction and delays in summer 2021.
 This itinerary is geared to July and August visitors.
 Those are the busiest months of the year in Glacier, and definitely benefit from advance planning and preparation, Plan Bs, and good attitudes!
 Read more about How to be a Responsible Visitor to Glacier here.

 Day 1: Dream Glacier National Park Vacation – Introduction to Glacier National Park